 The event took place on the premises of the MCE conference centre in Brussels, starting at 9:30 and finishing at 18:10.
 It brought together around 200 participants from a variety of backgrounds comprising EU and national decision makers, researcher, managing authorities, industry, NGOs and civil society.

 The objective of this conference was to present the inventory of soil-related legislation at EU and national level and gap analysis, as well as the first outcomes of the MAES Soil pilot.
 This led to discussions with stakeholders on challenges and further policy developments.

-The conference will consist of two plenary sessions and four parallel working sessions.
-Keynote speakers and panellists will be invited to share their views on the way forward for EU soil policy.
-The parallel working sessions are meant to be interactive, in small groups with moderator and rapporteur for each group.
-The themes of the parallel sessions will be horizontal (session I identifying challenges and opportunities for further policy development, session II considering the potential of ecosystem services approach) and thematic (session III on soil contamination, session IV on sustainable management of agriculture and forest soils).
+The conference consisted of two plenary sessions and four parallel working sessions.
+Keynote speakers and panellists were invited to share their views on the way forward for EU soil policy.
+The parallel working sessions were meant to be interactive, in small groups with a moderator and a rapporteur for each group.
+The themes of the parallel sessions were horizontal (session I identifying challenges and opportunities for further policy development, session II considering the potential of ecosystem services approach) and thematic (session III on soil contamination, session IV on sustainable management of agriculture and forest soils).